STATEWIDE Eastern Region

 WILMINGTON — USA InvestCo will invest more than $15 million in a 75,000-square-foot cold-storage center for locally produced pork, poultry, fruits and vegetables.
 The public-private venture, which will create 100 jobs, received an $800,000 Golden LEAF Foundation grant toward the development and construction of Port of Wilmington Cold Storage, which could be expanded to 300,000 square feet if demand grows.

 ROANOKE RAPIDS — Halifax Regional Medical Center will merge with Winston-Salem-based Novant Health following a one-year management agreement that begins in March.
 Novant pledged to spend $35 million over the next five years on capital investments for the 204-bed hospital, which employs 800.

 ROCKY MOUNT — Nutkao USA will invest $7.3 million within three years in a nut-butter plant here, creating 56 jobs with average annual pay of $35,790, on par with Nash County’s average of $35,450.
 The Italian company makes cocoa and hazelnut spreads and fillings for the confectionary industry.

 WILMINGTON — Eastern Shore Acquisition Corp., which operated as First Med, closed abruptly Dec.
 6. Sixty-five people lost their jobs.
 The private medical-transportation company blamed a lender’s decision to cut funding.

-ROCKY MOUNT — Chapel Hill-based UNC Healthcare will provide management and operational services to Nash Health Care Systems, which operates five hospitals with a total of 403 beds, beginning April 1.
+ROCKY MOUNT — Chapel Hill-based UNC Healthcare will provide management and operational services to Nash Health Care System, which operates five hospitals with a total of 403 beds, beginning April 1.
 The arrangement, which does not involve any exchange of assets, was made to improve patient care and lower operating costs.